x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 To help you troubleshoot issues with transport agents, you can use the following features:

 - **Get-TransportPipeline**: This cmdlet shows the SMTP events and the corresponding transport agents that encounter messages on the Exchange server.
-For more information, see [View transport agents in the transport pipeline](view-transport-agents-in-the-transport-pipeline.md).
+For more information, see [View transport agents in the transport pipeline in Exchange Server](view-transport-agents-in-the-transport-pipeline.md).

 - **Pipeline Tracing**: Pipeline tracing creates an exact snapshot of a message before and after it encounters each transport agent.
 This allows you to find a transport agent that's causing unexpected results.
 For more information, see [Pipeline tracing](../../transport-logs/pipeline-tracing/pipeline-tracing.md).